 Starting Nursery in September

 The Head will arrange meetings for parents, home visits and dates when the children are invited into school prior to the end of the summer term.
 The school has a policy of home visits before a child starts in nursery.
 This involves the class teacher coming to visit the parents and child at home to talk about nursery and get to know the child.
-This visit is usually arranged in the first week of September.
+This visit is usually arranged either in June/July or in the first week of September.
 Our Nursery children start in September, usually in small groups, building the class numbers up gradually depending on their age and attendance requirements.

 PRIMARY SCHOOL ADMISSIONS